Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 	- E.g. AMS1117-3.3 == AMS1117, B5819WSL == B5819W SL
 - Improve code formatting and adherence to PEP8
 - Consider respecting the second "output" argument from KiCAD
+- Add a JLCPCB Parts basic part suggestion check
+	- Can be disabled internally using a bool
+	- For non-basic parts, check if a basic part with an equal value+footprint is available